HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 The realization that you don't have the complete message in your head, will often only become apparent while writing.
 This surfaces as inability to find a good punch-line or to express yourself clearly.
-In fact, writing is a great test to see if you have understand a topic, and have a firm grasp on the vocabulary of the domain.
+In fact, writing is a great test to see if you have a good understanding of a topic, and have a firm grasp on the vocabulary of the domain.
 There is a saying that:

 > Writing is god's way to show you how imperfect your thoughts are.